QS Amsterdam Recap #3

-Our first speaker was Remko Siemerink who discovered a strange pattern during his summer according to Last.fm.
+Our first speaker discovered a strange pattern in his listening habits according to Last.fm.
 It turns out he stopped listening to music and this could be related to his ‘summer depression’.

 Up next was Ted Punt from TNO who talked about a wireless sensor for monitoring body functions such as breathing, heart-rate or movement during sleep.
 The technology presented users radar accurate up to 1 millimeter, which for a wireless sensor is quite awesome!

 Withings presented their new blood-pressure monitor while announcing a new product which focuses on the lives of babies.

 Then I gave a short talk about our public transportation system, using a card much like the Oyster-card used in London.
 I made a small tool that allows people to upload their data and make a heatmap and provide a feedback-loop about their usage.
 I gave a short insight into the development process and the things I had to do with the data to make it understandable.

 Frog Design and Novartis showed a wireless pill used for monitoring speciifc metabolic processes in your stomach related to organ transplantion.
 The crowd was amazed by the size of the pill and the system used for accessing data. (a simple patch you can stick just under your ribs).

 And lastly Victor van Doorn presented his iPhone app, with a really nice design that delivers a diary, but not by writing but GPS signals, twitter updates or photo’s that you upload.
 The design looked really nice and the app is about to be released into the App Store!

 The videos will be released individually on this blog, but you can see them all at http://vimeo.com/qsams/videos